It may be worth taking a moment to read the FAQs below for information about the application process and tips for making

 The Trust’s Charitable Purpose is the ‘furtherance of occupational therapy’.
 As such, a strong application will be framed around ‘occupation’.
 This is true for all areas of occupational therapy practice.
 Remember, the Panel is formed by experienced occupational therapists – you are addressing your peers and can write as such.

 In the past, the Trust has made CPD grants for as little as £150 to as much as £10 000.
 As you can imagine, the more that is requested, the stronger you must make your case when you apply.

 The Continuing Professional Development Panel has the authority to award grants up to £2000.
 The process is slightly different for larger requests.
 For requests over £2000, the Panel will review your application and make a recommendation to the Board of Trustees.
 The Board will then vote on whether to accept the recommendation, or they may make a recommendation of their own.
 This extra step in the process may add up to 8 weeks to the application process – be sure to plan for this when applying.

 It is important you tell us how much the CPD event will cost you.
 This includes not only the cost of the event itself but also travel, accommodation, any study materials, time without pay, etc. It is important for us to know the full cost as we decide how much to award you based on a percentage calculation of the total cost for the event, using the ‘score’ for your answers to determine the percentage.

-If you are asking for less than £2000, we try to give you an answer within 2 weeks after the next Panel review date.
-The dates the Panel meets is shown on the ‘apply for funding page’.
+If you are asking for less than £2000, we try to give you an answer within 3 weeks after the next Panel review date.
+The dates the Panel meets is shown on the ‘apply for funding page’; occasionally it may take a little longer to hear depending on the number of applications we have received that month.
+Please be patient and remember the trustees are volunteers.

 Occasionally we may ask you for more information which may add some delay.
 Again, it is important to plan well ahead to allow for potential delays.